 How does EMDR Therapy work?

-EMDR is one of only two therapies designated by the World Health Organization and American Psychological Association for the treatment of past traumas/PTSD.
+EMDR is endorsed by the World Health Organization and American Psychological Association.

 EMDR therapy can: